danielgatis/rembg/README.md

 After the installation step you can use rembg just typing `rembg` in your terminal window.

-The `rembg` command has 3 subcommands, one for each input type:
+The `rembg` command has 4 subcommands, one for each input type:
 - `i` for files
 - `p` for folders
 - `s` for http server
+- `rs` for piped binary RGB24 pixel data on stdin

 You can get help about the main command using: